agoel00/TimeTableBot/README.md

 # TimeTableBot
-## Telegram Bot to show the user the specified day's timetable
+## Telegram Bot to send the user that day's timetable automatically

-To get the timetable for a weekday just send the bot a message like -

-> \mon
-* This shows the time table for Monday
+This simple bot sends the day's timetable as a Telegram message everyday of college at 8:45 AM.

+It is deployed on PythonAywhere and is scheduled to run every morning.

 ### Task List
 - [x] Time table for CSE-3A
-- [ ] Deploy on Heroku
+- [x] Deploy online
-- [ ] Send timetable everyday automatically
+- [x] Send timetable everyday automatically
+- [ ] Scale for other users as well